Krishnatripathi09/Node-Js-Practice/README.md

   The __updateOne__ method is coming from our mongodb driver that we have installed in our Project.

+  We can also use countDocuments method on our collection to get the count of Records on our User Collection.

+    const countResult = await collection.countDocuments({});
+  console.log("Count of Results in User Collection====>", countResult);
+  So we can see that countResult is giving us the count of all the records in our User

+We can also filter our collection using a particular field value  on our collection to get a particular record with that filter for eg: const result = await collection.find({lastName:"BillPoi"}).toArray();
+console.log("Result is=====>",result)
+So we can see that result is giving us the record with lastName = "BillPoi" from our User Collection.

+But In our project we are not going to use 'mongodb' default library but we will use 'mongoose' instead. mongodb is not a native library of node js but it is a native library of mongodb.

 ## NODE - JS  Practice From Basics